OutSystems/docs-product/src/develop/ui/patterns/web/controls/datepicker.md

 ---
 tags: runtime-traditionalweb;
-summary: DatePicker allows the end-user to select a single or a range of dates using a calendar.
+summary: DatePicker allows the end user to select a single or a range of dates using a calendar.
 ---

 # DatePicker

 Select a single date or a range of dates.

-Use the DatePicker to allow the end-user to select a single or a range of dates using a calendar.
+Use the DatePicker to allow the end user to select a single or a range of dates using a calendar.

 **How to use**